Orange-OpenSource/Orange-Boosted-Bootstrap/site/docs/4.1/components/dropdowns.md

 ### Events

 All dropdown events are fired at the `.dropdown-menu`'s parent element and have a `relatedTarget` property, whose value is the toggling anchor element.
+`hide.bs.dropdown` and `hidden.bs.dropdown` events have a `clickEvent` property (only when the original event type is `click`) that contains an Event Object for the click event.

 | Event | Description |
 | --- | --- |